-How do you typically find a venue?
+How do you typically find a venue for an event?
 Like a lot of planners, you may start with a Google search.
 From there, you create a spreadsheet, start to identify criteria, send a few emails, call a few locations, and come up with a solid list of potential venue options.

 But how long did that take you?
 You can lose hours looking at different hotels, conference centers, and unique spaces, and at the end of that search, you may be left with a few hastily scribbled notes on a piece of paper or a partially filled out spreadsheet.
 The hardest thing to find during this search?
 The cost.
 You can sink hours into research, find a great list of five locations, then realize after reaching out that they’re all way out of your price range.
 That puts you back at square one.